bikalims/bika.lims/README.md

 ### 🐳 Ingwe Bika LIMS 4 – Docker Suite

 This repository provides an official Docker-based distribution of [Bika LIMS](https://www.bikalims.org), an open-source Laboratory Information Management System.

+Ingwe is a powerful, feature‑rich laboratory information management system built on the rock‑solid foundation of Senaite 2.6.
+At its core, Ingwe shares Senaite’s modern architecture, clean UI, robust API, and proven modularity.
+But Ingwe goes further.
+Developed and supported by [Bika Lab Systems](https://bikalabs.com), professional Bika and Senaite LIMS service provider since 2002, Ingwe delivers more than a platform — it delivers two decades of LIMS expertise, innovation, and commitment to your lab’s success.

+With Ingwe, you get all of Senaite’s core strengths, plus extensive enhancements and refinements commissioned by forward‑thinking laboratories and maintained by the Bika team.
+The result is a more capable, more intuitive, and more efficient LIMS — backed by dedicated support from the people who have been perfecting laboratory solutions for over 20 years.

-It contains only Docker packaging, deployment scripts, and documentation – not the application source code which lives in their own repositories.
+💡 The release contains only Docker packaging, deployment scripts, and documentation – not the application source code which lives in their own repositories.

-💡Full installations are better suited for development environments, and including a load balancer, for production environments.
+** NB Full installations ** are better suited for development environments, and including a load balancer, for production environments.
 Please see the [Installation Manual](https://github.com/bikalims/bika.documentation/blob/main/docs/BikaSenaiteServerIntroduction.md).

 ### 📦 What is included?